Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: CMAB Methods for ODM

 Solving the optimization problem in Eq. \ref{eq:optim} is intractable in general (see, e.g., \citealt{golovin2010near, chakaravarthy2007decision}).
 Therefore, to implement line \ref{line:oracle} of Algorithm \ref{alg:framework}, we propose two different \emph{approximate oracles} using algorithms that greedily select tests to optimize a surrogate objective function, \emph{Information Gain} (IG) \citep{zheng2012efficient} and EC\textsuperscript{2} \citep{golovin2010near}.
 We introduce extensions of IG and EC\textsuperscript{2} to handle tests with stochastic costs, which we call \emph{Weighted IG} (W-IG) and \emph{Weighted EC\textsuperscript{2}} (W-EC\textsuperscript{2}) respectively.
 In both of these, all probabilities involved are computed using the fixed and known decision distribution $P(y)$ and the conditional distribution over test outcomes $P( \mathbf{x} \vert y ) $ (determined by a given parameter vector $\boldsymbol{\theta}$, see line \ref{line:oracle} in Algorithm \ref{alg:algorithm}).
 In particular, the dependence on $\boldsymbol{\theta}$ is omitted in the following section to simplify notation.

 Before introducing W-IG and W-EC\textsuperscript{2}, we need to define the notions of \emph{hypothesis} and \emph{decision region}.
 We call a full realization of test outcomes (i.e., of all possible tests) a hypothesis.
 Therefore, with $n$ binary tests, we have $2^n$ different possible hypotheses.
 Let $\mathcal{H}\triangleq \{0,1\}^n$ be the set of all possible hypotheses for $n$ tests.
 We can partition $\mathcal{H}$ into $m$ disjoint sets.
 We call each of these disjoint sets a \emph{decision region}.
 Each decision region corresponds to a decision $y \in [m]$.
 So our objective will be finding the correct decision region, for which the cost of performing tests is low.
 We want to emphasize that one important difference between these oracles and standard CMAB oracles is that they are \emph{interactive}.
 In other words, during a single time step, they sequentially perform tests and observe outcomes to select subsequent tests and make a decision.
+To our knowledge, our work is the first work which utilizes this approach for CMABs.

 \paragraph{Weighted IG algorithm (W-IG).} In the standard IG algorithm, based on a set of previously observed test outcomes, we select the test that maximizes the reduction of entropy in the decision regions.
 Formally, the gain of a test $i$ in the IG algorithm is defined as: